alexamies/chinesedict-js/demo/README.md

 # Demo Application
 You can use the chinesedict-js module on any web or application server.
-These instructions explain how to a more complex example than the initial example using the App Engine Standard [Node.js Runtim Environment](https://cloud.google.com/appengine/docs/standard/nodejs/runtime), which uses the [Express](https://expressjs.com/) web framework.
+These instructions explain how to a more complex example than the initial example using the App Engine Standard [Node.js Runtime Environment](https://cloud.google.com/appengine/docs/standard/nodejs/runtime), which uses the [Express](https://expressjs.com/) web framework.
 Actually, the demo only uses Express for static file serving but takes advantage of the